ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/could-the-white-album-be-made-today-tickets.markdown

 has-winner: false
 prize-description: "One of 25 pairs of tickets to ‘Could the White Album be made today?’\
   \ event."
+prize-restrictions: "Any travel expenses are not included.
+Winner is responsible for\
+  \ any transport costs to/from the event."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---